-The Hub is based right in the Heart of the school.
+The Hub is based on the ground floor.
 This provides a comfortable space with specialists in Specific Learning Difficulties and Speech, Language and Communication Needs, to work on bridging gaps in learning, allowing pupils to fully access their broad curriculum.

-Whilst we value in-class support, we also take our duty to develop pupils into independent young adults very seriously.
-We look to ICT to support where possible; this could include the use of a reading pen, laptop or voice recognition technology.
-Where 1:1 support is absolutely necessary, pupils are supported in a non-invasive way, guiding learning so that the full curriculum can be accessed by all pupils.
-All of our classrooms are dyslexia-friendly.
+Whilst we value some in-class support, we also take our duty to develop pupils into independent young adults very seriously and look to achieve this through Quality First Teaching.
+We use ICT to support where possible: this could include the use of a reading pen, laptop or voice recognition technology.

-Pupils needing a safe space, time out or support with social skills can access the Pod.
+Pupils with SENs needing a safe space, time out or support with social skills can access Reflect with our SEMH mentor.
 This is a nurturing space to work and learn together.
 It’s also a place to discuss aspirations, hopes and dreams.
 Some pupils find a full curriculum too much at times.
 When this is the case, we are able to offer bespoke timetables and alternative learning environments while pupils access the support they need to enable them to return to mainstream learning.

-The Pod can be accessed from 8:15am in the morning for breakfast and Nurture.
+The Hub can be accessed from 8:15am in the morning for breakfast and Nurture.
+We offer this space to pupils on a personalised basis.
 Some pupils need to access us throughout the day, others just need a safe space with friends at break time and lunch time.
-We offer this space to pupils on a personalised basis.

 How can parents be involved?

 Your input is incredibly valuable for the effective support of your child.
-If your child is placed on the SEND register, we will hold termly reviews which you will be invited to attend.
+If your child is placed on the SEND register, we will hold termly reviews which you will be invited to contribute to.

 We welcome close links with parents and can be contacted by email or telephone.